anupeshverma/Stone-Paper-Scissor-GDSC/README.md

 # Stone Paper Scissor

-Try to implement code by yourself
+Try to understand the code implement by yourself